nfriedly/node-unblocker/readme.md

 Relies on [https://github.com/waveto/node-compress](https://github.com/waveto/node-compress) (`npm install compress`) to parse gzipped data.

 Also includes a custom session library named simple-session that will be pulled out into a separate project at some point.
-It depends on [https://github.com/broofa/node-uuid](https://github.com/broofa/node-uuid)
+It depends on [https://github.com/broofa/node-uuid](https://github.com/broofa/node-uuid) (`npm install node-uuid`)

 ## High-level Todo list